The Changing Role of Law Enforcement

 Congratulations to the Town of Lone Wolf!
 They are the first municipality to receive OMAG’s new Sanitary Sewer Equipment (SSE) grant.
 The grant was used to purchase a refurbished Sewer Equipment Co. of America Model 747 jetter unit.
 Prior to making use of the SSE grant, Lone Wolf didn’t have a jetter.
 Now, with the addition of this jetter along with their sewer push camera, Lone Wolf will be able to better identify problem areas and maintain their sewer collection system.

 OMAG recognizes there are few if any grant opportunities for the purchase of sanitary sewer equipment.
 In response, the SSE grant was introduced in July 2020.
-The SSE grant is a 1:1 matching funds, post-purchase grant with a maximum benefit of $6,000, and is available to all OMAG plan participants.
+The SSE grant is a 1:1 matching funds, post-purchase grant with a maximum benefit of $10,000, and is available to all OMAG members.

 Lone+Wolf+Jetter+3.jpg